Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 ### Add Key Vault access policy for specific managed Key Vaults
 **This step is optional**

-The Cloudneeti application requires special permission on desired key vaults to get policies data related to secrets.
+The Cloudneeti application requires special permission on desired key vaults to get policy data related to secrets.
-If the Key Vault access policy is not added, Cloudneeti application will not be able to collect data of security policies [listed here](.././azureSubscriptions/#require-backup-reader-role).
+If the Key Vault access policy is not added, Cloudneeti application will not be able to collect data of security policies [listed here](.././azureSubscriptions/#backup-reader-role).

 1. Login to Azure portal.
 2. Go to the **Key vaults** (1)